 - :: operator

-Query keywords are contextual keywords used in LINQ queries.
+Query keywords are contextual and are used in LINQ queries.

 As pointed in the image above we used a reserved keyword as an identifier.
 And in the picture below we accessed its member output is shown.